-The average price level across the economy, as measured by the consumer price index (CPI), was projected at 2.5 per cent in Budget 2017.
-With a slower growth in demand and consumer spending, the inflation rate was moderate at the half year and continued through to the end of the third quarter with inflation recorded at 1.5 per cent.
-Even allowing for the seasonal increase in spending in the fourth quarter, the end-of-year projection has been revised to a moderate 2 per cent.
+3.19 Mr. Speaker, the average price level across the economy as measured by the consumer price index (CPI), was projected at 2.5 percent in Budget 2017.
+With a slower growth in demand and consumer spending, the inflation rate was moderate at the half year and continued through to the end of the third quarter with inflation recorded at 1.5 percent.
+Even allowing for the seasonal increase in spending in the fourth quarter, the end-of-year projection has been revised to a moderate 2 percent.